luke321321/inversemcmc/README.md

 	hypothesis and tqdm

-If you don't have the optional dependencies installed then `MCMC_A.py` and `MCMC_CGSSZ.py` will run fine but there won't be a progress bar.
+If the optional dependencies are not installed then `MCMC_A.py` and `MCMC_CGSSZ.py` will run fine but there won't be a progress bar.

 `tqdm` is used to give a progress bar for the MCMC run contained in `MCMC.py` but the code will adapt if the `tqdm` is not installed.